MichalPokojny/MyProject3-TheBattleShipGame/README.md

   <img src="docs/user-name.png">
 </p>

-- At the beggining of this game, users are asked for the name prompt to terminal.
+- At the beginning of this game, users are asked for the name prompt to the terminal.
-- Then the users name are used to welcome section, and later for the results of the game.
+- Then the user's name is used for to welcome section, and later for the results of the game.

 **Welcome and instruction section of the game**